intel/generic-sensor-demos/README.md

 [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).
-Then to run the demo on a mobile device you should set up [port forwarding](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server) on your local server, and you are ready to rock!
+Then to run the demo on a mobile device you should set up [port forwarding](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server) for your local server, and you are ready to rock!

 Before running the demos, please enable the [chrome://flags/#enable-generic-sensor](chrome://flags/#enable-generic-sensor) Chrome flag.